emmercm/igir/docs/dats/processing.md

 The `--dat-combine` option lets you combine every game from every parsed DAT into one file.

 This may be desirable when creating a [dir2dat](./dir2dat.md), a [fixdat](fixdats.md), or other complicated situations.

+!!! note

+    Using this option with the [`igir zip` command](../output/writing-archives.md) will result in all ROMs in a DAT being archived into one file.
+This can work great for archiving older, cartridge-based consoles with smaller ROM sizes, but will likely not work well with larger ROMs.

+    To keep files organized in a human-readable way, it is _not_ recommended to use the [`--dir-game-subdir never`](../output/path-options.md#append-the-game-name) option along with `igir zip --dat-combine`.

 ## Parent/clone inference